Table of Contents

 How do you fix the error establishing a database connection when it is a code issue?

 The majority of time the source of this database error is due to incorrect login details.

 In order to connect your code to a database, you need to tell it:

 - database name

 - database server

 This is typically stored in a configuration file.
 Depending on how your site is coded this could be in different places.
-For example with WordPress, the database connection is stored in wp-config in your root directory, but any other type of PHP website is not going to have their config file named wp-config.

 Other reasons could be a corrupt database, or your host has made upgrades/changes that require code updates.